Updated 13 December 2016

 The Court can order a maximum pecuniary penalty of $200,000 to be paid by each director in respect of each contravention, and can disqualify the former directors from managing corporations for specified periods.

-ASIC is also seeking declarations that APCHL breached its duties under the Corporations Act 2001 in exercising its powers and carrying out its duties as the responsible entity of Prime Trust.
+ASIC also sought declarations that APCHL breached its duties under the Corporations Act 2001 in exercising its powers and carrying out its duties as the responsible entity of Prime Trust.

 Following the judgment on liability, a hearing on exoneration and penalty took place before Justice Murphy from 28-31 July 2014.
 At the hearing, each of the directors submitted that he should be relieved from liability for the breaches of duty found by Justice Murphy.
-ASIC submitted that none of the directors ought to be relieved from liability.
+In the judgment delivered 2 December 2014, Justice Murphy did not exonerate any director from liability.
+The following penalties were awarded by the Court:

 Information to assist investors

-Investors in the Prime Trust seeking information about the affairs of APCHL and the Prime Trust should contact the liquidators, PKF Lawler, directly.
+Investors in the Prime Trust seeking information about the affairs of APCHL and the Prime Trust, including any court proceedings being conducted, should contact the liquidators, PKF Melbourne, directly.

-Investors can access PKF Lawler's website at www.pkflawler.com.au.
-The offices of PKF Lawler are situated at level 12, 440 Collins Street, Melbourne Victoria, 3000.
+Investors can access PKF Melbourne's website at www.pkf.com.au.
+The offices of PKF Melbourne are situated at Level 12, 440 Collins Street, Melbourne Victoria, 3000.

 As APCHL is currently in liquidation, it is the role of the liquidators to investigate and report to creditors about the company's affairs, realise the company's assets, enquire into the failure of the company and possible offences by people involved with the company and report them to ASIC and to distribute proceeds of any realisation of the company's assets in accordance with the priorities under the Corporations Act 2001.
 ASIC will monitor the liquidation process but will generally not become involved in matters of commercial judgment by a liquidator.